 Installing AnExplorer on a Wear OS Watch

-From your phone (easiest):
+From your phone (easiest method):

 - Open Play Store on your phone